 Even at peak prices for our fund during the middle of last year, our projections of company earnings and cash flows supported our hurdle of doubling our (and your) money in every holding within five years.
-At today's lower prices across our long book, based on what are, in most cases, substantially higher earnings projections, we believe the returns from our long portfolio can be far greater.
+At today's lower prices, based on what are, in most cases, substantially higher earnings projections, we believe the returns can be far greater.